-RAZADYNE® for oral use is available in circular biconvex film-coated immediate release tablets of 4 mg (off-white), 8 mg (pink), and 12 mg (orange-brown).
-Each 4, 8, and 12 mg (base equivalent) tablet contains 5.126, 10.253, and 15.379 mg of galantamine hydrobromide, respectively.
+RAZADYNE® tablets contain 4 mg, 8 mg, and 12 mg galantamine as 5.126 mg, 10.253 mg, and 15.379 mg of galantamine hydrobromide, respectively.
 Inactive ingredients include colloidal silicon dioxide, crospovidone, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, propylene glycol, talc, and titanium dioxide.
 The 4 mg tablets contain yellow ferric oxide.
 The 8 mg tablets contain red ferric oxide.
 The 12 mg tablets contain red ferric oxide and FD&C yellow #6 aluminum lake.

 What are the possible side effects of galantamine (Razadyne, Razadyne ER)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using galantamine and call your doctor at once if you have a serious side effect such as:

 - chest pain, slow heart rate;